jasonaaronwilson/omni-archive/README.md

 Only one of file-name:, id:, and external-file-name: should be set.
 When id: is set, the for-file-name: field can also be set.

-file-name: is actual meant to specify a full file-path using either the default path-seperator character "/" or another path seperator character sequence such as "\" (for example on windows).
+file-name: is meant to specify an absolute or relative full file-path and name using either the default path-seperator character "/" or another path seperator character sequence such as "\" (for example on windows).

 ## file-version: